KieraAllen/school_2005/README.md

 ## Iteration 2

-For iteration 2, we have created all of the tests you will need - unskip tests one by one, making each pass before moving on the the next test.
+For Iteration 2, we have created all of the tests you will need - unskip tests one by one, making each pass before moving on the the next test.
 The tests will model the interaction pattern below.
-    * The `end_time` method should add the `hours_in_school_day` to the `start_time` and return the time in 24 hour format.
-For example, 3:00 PM (12hour / clock time) is 15:00 (24hour).
+    * The `end_time` method should add the `hours_in_school_day` to the `start_time` and return the time in 24-hour format.
+For example, 3:00 PM (12-hour / clock time) is 15:00 (24-hour).
 A school day will only ever start at the top of the hour (:00).

 ```ruby
 pry(main)> require './lib/school'